HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 Evaluating Cross Sections
 -------------------------

-Nuclide objects have quick-access functions to allow fast evaluation of the total, absorption, and elastic scattering cross sections.
+CENeutron objects have quick-access functions to allow fast evaluation of the total, absorption, and elastic scattering cross sections.
 If we want to find these cross sections for U235 at 3MeV, then we can do